 Any consular services require a prior appointment.
 To make an appointment please call the Foreign Interests Section.

-Please make sure to be on time for your appoinment; late arrivals or no shows need to make a new appointment.
-If you have to cancel your appoinment please inform this section at least 24 hours in advance.
+Please make sure to be on time for your appointment; late arrivals or no shows need to make a new appointment.
+If you have to cancel your appointment please inform this section at least 24 hours in advance.

 U.S. passport holders living in Iran are kindly invited to register at this office and to keep their contact information updated.

 The Foreign Interests Section is not authorized to perform any immigration services (visas, green cards etc.).

 For information on U.S. immigration matters please refer to the following link

 Please feel free to contact us for any further information.